AnyChart/docs.anychart.com/Axes_and_Grids/Range_Markers.md

 ## Range and Text Markers

-Combination of range and text markers may be very useful to emphasize certain information or to set a kind of comment or mark some kind of data.
+Combination of range and text markers may be very useful to emphasize certain information or to set a comment or mark some data.

 {sample}AGST\_Range\_Marker\_02{sample}

 ## Advanced Visualization

-As far as range marker has method {api:anychart.graphics.vector.Fill}**.fill()**{api}, you can also use gradient and image fills of range to achieve desired style of your charts.
+You can use {api:anychart.graphics.vector.Fill}**.fill()**{api}method to control the inner color of the marker.
+Note, that this method can be used to set gradient and image inner color for your marker.

 ```
   // create range marker